agsb/6502.toy/README.md

 Also using a 3:8 74HC138 decoder, with $0 reserved, $1 ACIA, $2 VIA, $3 reserved, onboard and $4 to $7 for expansion.

-A clock board by crystal of 1.8432 MHz for CIA and by 74HC74 of 0.9612 MHz for CPU, with a Real Timer Click as NMI with 10ms delay using a VIA T1 timer.
+A clock board by crystal of 1.8432 MHz for CIA and by 74HC74 of 0.9612 MHz for CPU.

+A beat tick as NMI with 10ms delay using VIA T1 timer.

 No video or keyboard, using terminal at USART 9600/19200 8N1, RS-232, vt-100.